% find this content helpful

 Then, you identify chances to grow or expand.
 These are opportunities.

-Finally, you consider things that could harm your business.
+Finally, you consider things that can harm your business.
 These are threats.

-It reminds me of the AI trends right now -- and AI can definitely be both a threat and an opportunities for most businesses nowadays!
+It reminds me of the AI trends right now (and AI can definitely be both a threat and an opportunity for most businesses nowadays).

-Well, let's back to the SWOT: it sounds easy, right?
+Well, let's go back to SWOT--it sounds easy, right?

 However, there are downsides.
-It's sometimes too simple, of course, as it might not capture all the details of your situation.
-It's like this on purpose, but you should keep in mind that this is a simplification process.
+It's sometimes too simple as it might not capture all the details of your situation.
+It's like this on purpose.
+You should keep in mind that this is a simplification process.

-Also, it doesn't give you solutions right away.
-That would be wonderful, but it's not the case: it's a starting point for decision-making.
+Also, a SWOT analysis doesn't give you solutions right away.
+That would be wonderful, but it's not the case.
+It's only a starting point for decision-making.

-Let's break down the process, as we can also provide templates in Figma, Notion and Google Spreadsheets for you to use.
+Let's break down the process.
+We have also provided templates for Figma, Notion, and Google Spreadsheets for you to use.

 Download our SWOT Templates